 7. Final thoughts

 So there we have it: everything you need to know to get started in UI animation.
 While it’s easy to get carried away by UI animation’s enticing creative possibilities, keep in mind that successfully incorporating animation into a user interface ultimately hinges on usability.
 It’s down to the UI designer to carefully consider the value of each animation—no matter how subtle, or eye-catching—and what it means for the end-user.
 Animation is one of the most effective tools for user interaction, and it’s not to be taken lightly.
 Do it well, though, and you’ll have a unique, engaging digital product that delights users and stakeholders alike.
+If you’re curious about what a typical day in the life of an animation designer might look like, check out this post.

 To learn more about UI design skills, take a look at these articles: